DivyaKarade/CustomML/README.md

 4. The app will open in your default browser.

 ## License
-AIDrugApp is licensed under the MIT License.
+AIDrugApp is licensed under the AGPL-3.0 license.
 See the `LICENSE` file for more details.

 ## Contributions
 Contributions are welcome.
 Feel free to submit a pull request or open an issue for discussion.